go-spop/spop/README.md

 ### Actions

-Actions is used for sending a response to Haproxy
+Actions is used for sending a response to HAProxy

 #### SetVar(scope Scope, name string, value interface{})